davetron5000/sneaking-scala/web_testing/02_solution.md

 !SLIDE bullets incremental
 # Ground Rules for DSL
-* No new operators
 * Consistent syntax
 * Minimize new concepts
+* No new operators

 !SLIDE small
-# How many new concepts here?
+# How many new concepts?

     @@@ Scala
     class WebTestLogin extends WebTestSpec {